MinChoi0129/MinChoi0129/README.md

 ### Tech Skills and Values
 - Pursuing clean environments using Docker and Anaconda for multiple CUDA, external library dependencies.
 - Pursuing easy-to-read code for everyone.
-- Middle Level Comprehension about SLAM systems.
+- Middle Level Comprehension and Development about SLAM systems.
 - Pytorch for Deep Learning (better with ChatGPT)
 - Familiar OS: Windows(10+), Ubuntu(18.04+).
 - Python based fast development skill for quick and simple tests and visualizations. (prefer 3.6+)